icemtel/stokes/mesh/README.md

 ### `mayavi`
-- Class MeshViewer to visualzie triangulated mesh and velocities, forces
+- Class MeshViewer to visualize triangulated mesh and velocities, forces
 - `mayavi` is a very good tool, but I had problems with Windows installation on my machine.

 #### Installation